irreverentbits/IBSimpleLayout/README.md

 ## Updating constraints

 Apple's constraint system limits updates to constraints such that once created, only a constraint's constant can be updated.
 IBSimpleLayout can update the constants on existing constraints via the `updatePins` function.
-For example, the constraints created by the last code example above could be updated to indent view under otherView.
+For example, the constraints created by the last code example above could be updated to indent `view` under `otherView`d.

 ```swift
 view.updatePins([.leading(16.0), .width(-16.0)], relativeTo: otherView)